sjchiass/kibbot/README.md

 m1f.stop()
 ```

-Reading the switch is not difficult, but making use of the signal requires a bit of work.
+Reading the switch isn't difficult, but making use of the signal requires a bit of work.

 First, we're interested in the falling edge of the switch's signal, meaning that we want to know when the switch goes from HIGH (unpressed) to LOW (pressed).
-(Recall that the switch is connected to ground so that it drives the input pin low when pressed.)
-To do this, we need a while loop that compares the signal from the previous loop.
+(Remember that the switch is connected to ground so that it drives the signal low when pressed.)
+We need a while loop that compares the current signal against the one from the previous loop.

 ```python
 # Create some variables for tracking the switch in the while loop.
 When the